Sicily Food Adventure

 • More

-Kickstart your day with a guided food tour through Palermo's historic center.
-Wander through the lively street vendors, markets, and bakeries, tasting local specialties like arancini, panelle, and sfincione.
+Kick off your day with a guided food tour through Palermo's historic center.
+Sample local specialties like arancini and sfincione as you wander through street vendors, markets, and bakeries.
 Learn about the city's history and Sicilian street cuisine from your local guide.
-The rest of the day is yours to explore at your own pace or opt for a visit to Monreale, known for its stunning cathedral.
-Overnight stay at B&B Hotel Quattro Canti (or similar).
+Spend the rest of the day at your leisure or opt for a visit to Monreale, known for its stunning Norman cathedral.
+Overnight at B&B Hotel Quattro Canti (or similar).

 Read more